Kappalucky/javascript-examples/README.md

 Coding styling and other factors that differ across teams can be implemented once i find one i personally like...stuck between AirBNB & Standard.

-# CustomTag.js
+# customTag.js
-Will use this Js code to eventually build a custom tag in Django
+Will use this Js code to eventually build a custom tag in Django.

-# Body.js
+# body.js
-Wrote object functions and classes in C++...Will port over to Js then continue working on functionality
+Wrote object functions and classes in C++...Will port over to Js then continue working on functionality.

+# selectView.js
+Contains scripts for:
+1) Hiding/showing a view.
+2) Selecting specific views based on type & tag clicked.
+3) Scrolling to the top of page.
+4) Loading a different background color on elements on window load.